gruntjs/grunt-contrib-watch/docs/watch-options.md

 Default: `process.cwd()`

 Ability to set the current working directory.
 Defaults to `process.cwd()`.
 Can either be a string to set the cwd to match files and spawn tasks.
 Or an object to set each independently.
 Such as `options: { cwd: { files: 'match/files/from/here', spawn: 'but/spawn/files/from/here' } }`.

+## options.livereloadOnError
+Type: `Boolean`
+Default: `true`

+Option to prevent the livereload if the executed tasks encountered an error.
+If set to `false`, the livereload will only be triggered if all tasks completed successfully.